 There would be two things I’d tell them to do:

-First thing is to learn book keeping.
-Before I even bought my first truck, I went to school to learn the book keeping.
-Owner operators need to understand the cost of operating their business and learn how to do the book keeping and accounting.
+First thing is to learn bookkeeping.
+Before I even bought my first truck, I went to school to learn bookkeeping.
+Owner-operators need to understand the cost of operating their business and learn how to do the book keeping and accounting.
 They need to learn how to calculate the set-costs and the variable costs.

-I think that the biggest reason why owner operators fail is because they don’t know how to manage the money.
+I think that the biggest reason why owner operators fail is that they don’t know how to manage the money.

 The second thing is that they need to understand the truck.
 When you know how a truck is functioning, when you have a problem then you can determine yourself what the problem is and no one can overcharge you.

 When I first started I was doing my own billing.
 I also had to do my own collection and credit checks and I had to wait 45 – 60 days to get paid and chase people down.
 It got to be too much.

 Pay4Freight is a partner.—they are my billing partner.
 They save me time and aggravation.
 It’s not worth doing what they do yourself.
 It’s very cost-efficient for me to use them.
 I make one call to them and it’s done.

 When you have to pay one person to do everything Pay4Freight does it costs you so much more.
 They are very reliable and very professional and I will be with them until the day I retire.
 I have companies that contact me every day but I will never switch.

 Thank you so much for taking the time and sharing your story and the wisdom of your experience.
 Pay4Freight is proud to be your partner and we look forward to being that for many years to come.